nathanjzhao/yourcupid/README.md

-This is a fully implemented fullstack app made with React.js, Next.js, TailwindCSS, and Firebase.
+This is a fully implemented fullstack app made with React.js, Next.js, TailwindCSS, the MailJet API, and Firebase.
 I made this as a hobby project to help people find their crushes with no risk!
 I made this over a week, and it was mostly to get used to Next.js which I had never worked with before.
-This project also involved a lot of relational database work and managing documents.
+This project also involved a lot of database work and managing document objects.

 If you're viewing this from the link on the website and this actually helped you, that's great!
 Tell me about it.